hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

 imaginable definition of "requiredness", because otherwise what is the point of requiredness?)

-anyway, we refer associations that need this kind of extra work as being "extroverted", and the characteristic that unifies them is they have work that needs to be done regardless of whether or not they have corresponding actual values in the argument source and/or value store. we refer to the
+anyway, we refer to associations that need this kind of extra work as being "extroverted", and the characteristic that unifies them is they have work that needs to be done regardless of whether or not they have corresponding actual values in the argument source and/or value store. we refer to the